-Accessories Any accessories should be mounted in accordance with the instructions in the relevant chapter (see "Chapter 34 -> Video terminal accessories").
+Any accessories should be mounted in accordance with the instructions in the relevant chapter (see "Chapter 34 -> Video terminal accessories").

-Calibration of Touch ScreenThe screen of VT595W is made of resistive, sensitive glass; for this type of glass to work properly it requires a calibration procedure (the terminal is already calibrated when supplied), that is, the resistive area of the glass has to be adjusted to the visible are of the display.
+The screen of VT595W is made of resistive, sensitive glass; for this type of glass to work properly it requires a calibration procedure (the terminal is already calibrated when supplied), that is, the resistive area of the glass has to be adjusted to the visible are of the display.